prysmaticlabs/documentation/docs/terminology.md

 A protocol that governs how to choose validators to propose or validate blocks and process transactions.
 In cases where multiple blocks are at the head of the chain, a fork-choice mechanism selects the "heaviest" chain based on the number of validators voting for the blocks, weighted by the amount of staked ether.

 #### JWT token
 JSON Web Token (JWT) is an industry-standard method for decoding, verifying, and generating tokens that securely represent claims between two parties.
-It serves as a reliable and effective solution for ensuring secure communication.
+It serves as a reliable and effective solution for ensuring secure communication (between the Execution and Consensus layers).

 #### Checkpoint
-An endpoint that can include state and verification of the Ethereum blockchain.
+An endpoint, specific to the Consensus layer, that can include state and verification of the Ethereum blockchain.
 It allows syncing a node to be faster and takes less space than syncing from genesis.

 #### Execution layer
 The execution client, also referred to as the Execution Engine or EL client, listens for new transactions on the network, executes them in the Ethereum Virtual Machine (EVM), and maintains the latest state of Ethereum data.